sashee/mathjax-renderer/README.md

 generate an image from the result.
 It uses a global cache, so it is fast for the second time for the same input.

-### Requirements

-mathjax-renderer uses Chrome with Xvfb, so they need to be installed (sorry, not gonna work on Windows).

 ### Generating the HTML

 To generated the HTML, just call: